 - Proposal.
 This document describes everything the vendor has to offer you regarding your requirements and project details.
 You either decline or accept the proposal and move on.

 - NDA.
-A Non-Disclosure Agreement ensures that your Dedicated Team will not share internal sensitive data.
+A Non-Disclosure Agreement ensures that your development team will not share internal sensitive data.
 The NDA states what data is confidential and what the penalty is for data disclosure.

 - Project plan.
 This piece documents planning assumptions and decisions, project scope and deadlines, and how communication among project stakeholders may be executed.
 This document guides both project execution and control.